Default language.

 The following considerations apply:

-• VTAM must be available and the Alternate Access VTAM application major node must be active before the LAS can be started (see Activating-the-VTAM-application-major-node for more information).
+• VTAM must be available, and the Alternate Access VTAM application major node must be active before the LAS can be started (see Activating the VTAM application major node for more information).

-• The address space for the LAS must run as a started task and can be started by an operator or during IPL (see Starting-and-stopping-the-logon-address-space-LAS for more information).
+• The address space for the LAS must run as a started task and can be started by an operator or during IPL (see Starting and stopping the logon address space (LAS) for more information).

-• Only one LAS needs to run per system; other LASs can run but must be named uniquely (see Starting-and-stopping-the-logon-address-space-LAS for more information).
+• Only one LAS needs to run per system; other LASs can run but must be named uniquely (see Starting and stopping the logon address space (LAS) for more information).

 • The LAS should stay active at all times; otherwise, VTAM terminal users cannot log on.

-• The LAS acknowledges the LOGON command (see Using-the-LOGON-command for more information) or an abbreviated logon command that has been customized to your site’s USS table or logon interpret table (see Using-the-abbreviated-logon-command for more information).
+• The LAS acknowledges the LOGON command (see Using the LOGON command for more information) or an abbreviated logon command that has been customized to your site’s USS table or logon interpret table (see Using the abbreviated logon command for more information).

 When active, the LAS requests the user ID for a terminal session and issues a START command containing the user ID to initiate a TAS.
 After a TAS is initialized, it becomes independent of the LAS, so the LAS is not a single point of control (or failure) for a user session.
-Specifically, the sequence of events that occurs in association with the LAS is shown in here.
+Specifically, the sequence of events that occurs in association with the LAS is shown here:

 LAS operation